allegro/bigflow/docs/technologies.md

 You can turn a lazy operation into a job or simply run it (useful for ad-hoc queries or debugging).

-A SQL code which you provide to the methods is templated.
+A SQL code that you provide to the methods is templated (as mentioned in the previous section).
 Besides a configuration parameters, you can access the `runtime` parameter.
 It's available as the `dt` variable.
 For example:

 ```python